 This clever health kick of a fruit is even more useful in Spain.
 The winter in Andalusia is cooler and although the days are sunny with temperatures reaching 20°C, it can get seriously chilly at night.

-At the cooking school in Andalucía, Spain there are a variety of fruits trees on the Finca land, such as red and yellow plums, apricot, red and yellow peaches and figs but in winter, fresh fruits can be very scarce.
+In Andalucía, Spain, you’ll typically find a variety of fruits trees on the farmland, such as red and yellow plums, apricot, red and yellow peaches and figs. However, in winter, fresh fruits can be very scarce.
 So apart from the fruits and nuts that are dried during August and September, it’s necessary to prepare for the colder months and the pomegranate is the perfect solution.

-When you visit Andalucía for a Spanish cooking course in the autumn and winter months, you’ll learn to cook some incredible recipes using pomegranate fruits.
+When you visit Andalucía in the autumn and winter months, you can sample some incredible recipes using pomegranate fruits.
 For example, one of the most popular recipes is chicken or lamb in pomegranate sauce, which is a very healthy and fairly easy dish to prepare and yet it is oozing with sensual, aromatic and very complicated flavours.

 Just a word of warning, please take care when you attempt to extract the juice or eat the fruit as it can get very messy.
-There is an art in handling the fruit, which Chef Clive will show you when you arrive in Andalucía!
+There is an art in handling the fruit alone.